textX/textX/docs/grammar.rst

 Rule modifiers are used for  the modification of rules expression.
 They are specified in brackets (:code:`[  ]`) after the rule name.
-Currently, they are used to alter per rule parser global configuration for white-space handling.
+Currently, they are used to alter parser configuration for whitespace handling on the rule level.

-Currently, there are two modifiers defined:
+There are two rule modifier at the moment:

-* **skipws, noskipws** - are used to enable/disable white-space skipping during parsing.
+* **skipws, noskipws** - are used to enable/disable whitespace skipping during parsing.
 This will change global parser :code:`skipws` setting given during meta-model instantiation.